-Reza Dibadj is a Visiting Professor at Berkeley Law for the 2008-09 academic year.
+Reza Dibadj is a Visiting Professor at Berkeley Law during the Fall 2014 semester.
 Currently a Professor of Law at the University of San Francisco, he began his academic career as an Assistant Professor at the University of Miami.

 J.D., Harvard Law School (1997)